Iron redox flow battery: Application

 The IRFB can be used as large-scale energy storage systems to store energy at low demand from renewable energy sources (e.g., solar, wind, water) and release the energy at higher demand.
 As the energy transition from fossil fuels to renewable energy sources is progressing, the demand for storing the excess energy is increasing.

 ESS Inc. is an American company developing and building IRFBs with > 20.000 cycles, storing energy of 4 to 12 hours, with capacities up to 600 kWh and optional power configurations between 50 kW and 90 kW.
 Sacramento Municipal Utility District installed an iron flow battery in September 2022.

 VoltStorage GmbH was a German based company focussing on the European market.
 The goal was to develop cascadeable batteries up to 5 x 50 kWh with 9.4 MW or 234 MWh per acre with efficiencies of 70%, with a lifetime of > 20 years and > 10.000 cycles.
 A 1 MW demonstrator plant was developed, however the company could not stay feasible, and closed in 2025.

 History

-Hruska et al. introduced the IRFB in 1981 and further analysed the system in terms of material choice, electrolyte additives, temperature and pH effect.
+Hruska et al. introduced the IRFB in 1981 and in terms of material choice, electrolyte additives, temperature and pH effect.
 The group set the groundwork for further development.
-In 1979, Thaller et. al. introduced an iron-hydrogen fuel cell as a rebalancing cell for the chromium-iron redox flow battery which was adapted 1983 for the iron-redox flow batteries by Stalnake et al. Further development went into the fuel cell as a separate system.
+In 1979, Thaller et al. introduced an iron-hydrogen fuel cell as a rebalancing cell for a chromium-iron redox flow battery which was adapted 1983 for iron-redox flow batteries by Stalnake et al. Further development went into the fuel cell as a separate system.

-The IRFB has continuously been developed since the introduction of the system.
 Petek et al. substituted the solid felt electrodes with slurry electrodes (e.g. MWCNT).
-Research groups worked on analysing different additives to minimise HER.
-[8] Noack et al. investigated different supporting salts (e.g. K^{+}, Cs^{+}, Mg^{2+}, Al^{3+}) and secondary metals in 2021 with Cu, Tl, Pd and Cd being promising metals.
+Research groups analysed additives to minimise HER.
+Noack et al. investigated supporting salts (e.g. K^{+}, Cs^{+}, Mg^{2+}, Al^{3+}), identifying secondary metals in 2021 with Cu, Tl, Pd and Cd as promising metals.